-1. Visit STA237H1F instructor and/or TA office hours See Quercus for schedules and locations.
-OR 2.
-Monitor and post on STA237H1F Quercus Discussions Before posting, review the syllabus and previous postings to confirm a related question has not already been posted/addressed.
+1. Visit STA237H1F instructor and/or TA office hours

+See Quercus for schedules and locations.

+2. Monitor and post on STA237H1F Quercus Discussions

+Before posting, review the syllabus and previous postings to confirm a related question has not already been posted/addressed.
 If it has not been addressed elsewhere, post your question by clicking on the "+Discussion" button, and be sure to use an informative "Topic Title" to make the discussion threads easier to follow for everyone.
-Note that questions about active assessments, or those that are more personal in nature should aat be posted/onswered on Ouercus Discussions locations. should not be posted/answered on Quercus Discussions.
+Note that questions about active assessments, or those that are more personal in nature should not be posted/answered on Quercus Discussions.